underhillanna/PhotosynQ-Documentation/help/_data_Statistics.md

 ### Statistics

-A very basic set of statistical tools for your project data analysis.
+A very basic set of statistical tools for your Project data analysis.

 #### View the Spreadsheet